 Hypo Alpe Adria was founded in 1896 in Klagenfurt.
 Up until the 1980s, the institution focussed primarily on financing for the public sector, mainly in Carinthia.
-In the years that followed, the bank began its gradual expansion into the Alps-to-Adriatic region and Hypo Alpe Adria developed from a Carinthian regional bank into an international finance group.
+In the years that followed, the bank began its gradual expansion into the Alps-to-Adriatic region and Hypo Alpe Adria developed from a Carinthian regional bank into an international finance operations have been successfully continued in 2011.
+The bank's strategy is based on a four-pillar model, with the Austria, Italy and South-Eastern Europe banking organisations and future non-strategic business units.